 - Pneumonia: Pneumonia is easily treated, particularly with early diagnosis.
 Chest X-rays are often ordered to detect or rule out pneumonia.
 Unfortunately, as reported in a recent study published by Critical Care, pneumonia often fails to show up on chest X-rays.

-- Aspergillosis (fungal lung infection): A study published by the National Institutes of Health (NIH) determined the rate of misdiagnosis of this condition to be as high as 73 percent.
+- Aspergillosis (fungal lung infection): A study published by the National Institutes of Health (NIH) determined the rate of misdiagnosis of this condition be as high as 73 percent.

 - Cancer: A delay in diagnosis and treatment of cancer can be a life or death matter for the patient.
 Nevertheless, diagnosis is frequently delayed for many types of cancer often due to biopsy errors or failures to communicate.